jalapeno/SRv6_dCloud_Lab/README.md

 # Welcome to the World of SRv6

 ### Description: This repository is a learning guide for SRv6 Cisco dCloud Lab.

+SRv6 simplifies SR-MPLS networks by eliminating MPLS altogether and by relying on the native IPv6 header and header extension to provide the same services and flexibility as SR-MPLS, directly over the IPv6 data plane.

-Cisco Routers that run the XR operating system 7.X and newer support the SRv6 feature set.
+Cisco routers that run the XR operating system 7.X and newer support the SRv6 feature set.
 This guide walks through the basic steps to configure and test SR configurations in a controlled lab.
 In addition, Jalapeno an open source project provides ways to see SRv6 created paths through the network.

 ## Contents
 * Repository Overview [LINK](#repository-overview)